From biodynamic wine to Canada’s only women’s sneaker boutique and more, these female-led ventures doing buzzworthy things are all based in Toronto.

 Shopping local continues to be so important, particularly with female-led initiatives.
-These businesses should be celebrated throughout the year — not just during timely occasions such as Women’s History Month.
+These businesses should be celebrated throughout the year—not just during timely occasions such as Women’s History Month.

-So if you landed here to learn more about some amazing local, women-owned businesses — thank you for your support and enjoy!
+So if you landed here to learn more about some amazing local, women-owned businesses—thank you for your support and enjoy!

-Food
+Food & nightlife

 Ruru Baked

-Launched in 2017 by pastry chef Luanne Ronquillo, Ruru Baked is a specialty ice cream maker that turned an online pre-order business model into a full-fledged brick-and-mortar.
-Known for its unique custard-based flavours inspired by Luanne’s Asian roots, the recipes may be fun, but they’re also very clean with minimal use of preservatives.
+Known for its unique custard-based flavours inspired by Luanne’s Asian roots, the recipes may be fun, but they’re also very clean with minimal preservatives.
 Think miso butterscotch, matcha shortbread, honeycomb cereal milk and deep + delish cake.
+There is a second location at Pacific Mall.

 Makeway